FAQ: advice on writing/publishing

 What's the best part about being an author?

-Tie between wearing pajamas to work, the short commute from the kitchen to the office, and getting to converse with so many awesome readers!
+Tie between wearing pajamas to work, the short commute from the kitchen to the home office, and getting to meet so many awesome readers!

 Since starting your career as an author, what would you say are some of the most important lessons you've learned?